tsurdan/Just-News/README.md

 2. Enter to your favorite news website
 3. Click on the Just-News extention icon
 4. Follow the guide in the extension popup to generate and add your **Groq API key**.
 5. Done.
-No more clickbate headlines.
+No more clickbait headlines.

 ---